 The design is tasteful, with nice customization options particularly in the interchangeable patterned head strap and the adjustable RBG lighting (if headset lighting is your thing!).

-Are there better gaming head set out there?
+Is there a better gaming headset out there?
 Sure.
 But the Arctis 5 ticks a lot of boxes for a headset of its range, and for around $76-$100, depending on where you buy, you get a lot for your money.

 - Looks good